abshkd/doc/content/en/docs/alerts/slack.md

 # Alert Using Slack

-This Solution describes how to send Scalyr alert notifications through Slack.
+This guide describes how to send Scalyr alert notifications through Slack.
 When a Scalyr alert is triggered or resolves, Scalyr will send a message to a Slack channel.
 You can use Slack for some or all of your Scalyr alerts.
 You can also choose to have Scalyr send notifications to both Slack and a list of e-mail addresses or other recipients.